AlejoColazurda/AlejoColazurda/README.md

   <a href="https://github.com/AlejoColazurda"><img src="https://img.shields.io/github/repo-size/AlejoColazurda/AlejoColazurda" alt="GitHub Repository Size"></a>
 </p>
 </div>
-About me
+About me<br>
-💻 Aspiring engineer and passionate about programming 🧑‍🎓 Studying engineering at the Universidad Nacional del Sur (UNS) 🎲 Enjoy playing chess and exploring new ways to express creativity and love for technology 💬 Connect with me on LinkedIn!
+💻 Aspiring engineer and passionate about programming<br>
+🧑‍🎓 Studying engineering at the Universidad Nacional del Sur (UNS)<br>
+🎲 Enjoy playing chess and exploring new ways to express creativity and love for technology<br>
+💬 Connect with me on LinkedIn!
 <br>